Code-Institute-Submissions/function_band/testing.md

 #### Buttons and Links:

 <strong>Initial Feature:</strong>
-Navigation Links: Site re-directs to the corrected pages with 'target' not set Call to Action button: Site re-directs to the form with 'target' not set Get in Touch Link: Site re-directs to the form on a new tab with 'target="_blank"' set Form Submit Button: When form is complete and submitted, the will not direct to anywhere as 'action="#"'
+Navigation Links: Site re-directs to the corrected pages with `target` not set Call to Action button: Site re-directs to the form with `target` not set Get in Touch Link: Site re-directs to the form on a new tab with `target="_blank"` set Form Submit Button: When form is complete and submitted, the will not direct to anywhere as `action="#"`

 Issues Found:
 Resolution: